vuejs-templates/browserify-simple/README.md

 - `npm run build`: Production build with HTML/CSS/JS minification.

 For more information see the [docs for vueify](https://github.com/vuejs/vueify).
+Also checkout [breaking changes in vueify 9.0.0](https://github.com/vuejs/vueify/releases/tag/v9.0.0).

 ### Fork It And Make Your Own